Okipa/laravel-brickables/README.md

 }
 ```

-Then, declare the package default `web` routes that will be used by the package:
+Then, declare the package `web` routes that will be used by the package default brickables:

 ```php
 Route::get('brick/create/{brick}', [BrickController::class, 'edit'])->name('brick.create');